lumahealthhq/backend-interview/README.md

 <p>

 <H4> Test Case </H4>
 Test cases are present in both Rest API and Library.
-It has been developed using Mocha and Chai framework.
+They can be found in their respective directory in Test folder.
+They have been developed using Mocha and Chai framework.
-Test Cases for Library: Below are the steps
+Below are the steps to test.
 1. Get inside rest or library directory
 </p>
 2.	npm install to install all the dependencies